 Q: What is Teddy Bear Surgery?

 A: Teddy Bear Surgery is always a favorite with Open House attendees.
-Participants will don a gown, mask, gloves, caps, and shoe covers and enter a real surgery suite to perform surgery on a stuffed animal of their choice – you can bring your own or purchase one at the event.
+Participants will don a gown, mask, gloves, caps, and shoe covers to perform surgery on a stuffed animal of their choice – you can bring your own or choose one from the many donated.
 The “surgeons” decide what procedure will be performed and are assisted by veterinary student surgeons.
-This is a very popular event and the line can get very long, possibly hours!
-We have moved Teddy Bear Surgery into a bigger, real surgery suite to try to reduce the wait so please be patient with us.
+This is a very popular event and the line can get quite long, possibly hours, so we encourage early arrival!

 Q: What is a rumen fluid donor cow?

-A: Fistulated cows have a surgically-created hole in their side and stomach wall that has healed (kind of like a big ear piercing) that gives vets access to the contents of their complex stomach.
-The hole is plugged when not in use, but it allows access to the ruminant’s digestion contents.
-Cows are considered ruminants, which means that they have a very different digestive system than humans; with access to their stomach compartments, people can learn about and research ruminant digestion without sticking tubes down the animal’s throat, which can be stressful and traumatic for the cow.
-The stomach contents of healthy cows can also be transplanted into a sick cow that has damaged its own stomach flora, thereby enabling the sick cow to digest its food again.
-Just like a human blood donor is important in a hospital, our fistulated cows serve a very important role in our veterinary hospital as donors of healthy digestive fluid!
+A: Cows are considered ruminants, which means that their digestive system is very different from a human’s.
+Rumen fluid donor cows have a surgically-created hole in their side and stomach wall that has healed (kind of like a big ear piercing), and is plugged when not in use.
+This gives veterinarians easy access to the contents of their complex stomach.
+The stomach contents of healthy cows can be transplanted into a sick cow that has damaged its own stomach flora, thereby enabling the sick cow to digest its food again!
+Just like a human blood donor is important in a hospital, our rumen fluid donor cows serve a very important role in our veterinary hospital as donors of healthy digestive fluid!
+This access to their stomach compartments also allows people to learn about and research ruminant digestion without sticking tubes down the animal’s throat, which can be stressful and traumatic for the cow.
 Other than the fistula (hole), the cows are completely normal and aren’t bothered by it!
 They live normal lives and have even had calves without any complications.
 At Open House, you can actually put on a glove and reach into the stomach of a live, healthy cow and see what it’s like!
 This will absolutely NOT hurt the cow in any way!
-Both of our fistulated cows live very happy healthy lives! 🙂
+Both of our rumen fluid donor cows live very happy healthy lives!

 Q: What can I do at Open House?